aherstek/geom99exam/README.md

 ## GeoServer

-### Take data from the database and pushes it to Open Layers upon request.
+### Take data from the database and pushes it to OpenLayers upon request.

 ## Open Layers